aws/sagemaker-python-sdk/README.rst

    model training code.
 -  ``train_volume_size`` Size in GB of the EBS volume to use for storing input data during training.
-Must be large enough to store training data if input_mode=‚ÄòFile‚Äô is used (which is the default).
+Must be large enough to store training data if input_mode=ëFileí is used (which is the default).
 -  ``train_max_run`` Timeout in hours for training, after which Amazon SageMaker terminates the job regardless of its current status.
 -  ``input_mode`` The input mode that the algorithm supports.
 Valid
-   modes: ‚ÄòFile‚Äô - Amazon SageMaker copies the training dataset from the s3 location to a directory in the Docker container. ‚ÄòPipe‚Äô - Amazon SageMaker streams data directly from s3 to the container via a Unix named pipe.
+   modes: ëFileí - Amazon SageMaker copies the training dataset from the s3 location to a directory in the Docker container. ëPipeí - Amazon SageMaker streams data directly from s3 to the container via a Unix named pipe.
 -  ``output_path`` s3 location where you want the training result (model